 In 2016 IACD and EuCDN collaborated on organising a conference on the theme of community development and the Sustainable Development Goals.

-In 2016, we also collaborated on events and publications with the Community Development Alliance Scotland, the Scottish Community Development Network, Community Work Ireland, the Norwegian Ideas network, the Community Learning and DEvelopment Standards Council for Scotland and we were represented at the national conference organised to explore re-establishing an English Community Development Network following the closure of the national centre for Community Development in April 2016.
+In 2016, IACD and EuCDN collaborated on events and publications with the Community Development Alliance Scotland, the Scottish Community Development Network, Community Work Ireland, the Norwegian Ideas network, the Community Learning and Development Standards Council for Scotland and we were represented at the national conference organised to explore re-establishing an English Community Development Network following the closure of the national centre for Community Development in April 2016.